Iwan "Iwcs" Roberts: Television, theatre and film: 1999–2007

 Iwan Roberts continued to act during his time with Iwcs a Doyle – perhaps his most notable role being the portrayal of wine merchant Gary Lovell in the popular S4C drama Pengelli (1997–2000).
 In 1999 he appeared as the character Hari Bont in Porc Peis Bach (1999–2004), and later acted in the drama series Talcen Caled (2001–2003), a period drama screen adaptation of Marion Eames' novel Y Stafell Ddirgel (The Secret Room) (2002), and had a regular role in the teenage soap opera Xtra (2002–2003).
 During this period Roberts provided voice over for the restoration of the 1935 Ifan ab Owen Edwards film Y Chwarelwr (The Quarryman), as well as for various Welsh-language animations, and on various radio plays on BBC Radio Cymru.

 Around this time Iwan Roberts also appeared in the one-man theatre and film production of the National Eisteddfod of Wales pryddest Awelon, acted the role of Elvis Presley in the two-person theatre show "Plant Gladys" (Gladys' Children), as well as appearing in the play "Bownsars" (a Welsh-language adaptation of John Godber's play 'Bouncers.

 At the same time Iwan "Iwcs" Roberts appeared in the BAFTA-winning film Eldra (2003) and played the role of Paul in the Ankst production Y Lleill (The Others), which gained Institute of Contemporary Arts residency in December 2006, and which was also awarded a BAFTA for best film.

 Solo musical career: 2005–2007

 Roberts composed and recorded his first solo album entitled Cynnal Fflam (Maintaining the Flame) in 2005.
 The album was recorded in Waunfawr, Gwynedd, was co-produced with Bob Galvin.
 Throughout his career as a performer and artist he has cited his primary inspiration and influences to be that of the natural living environment and the people around him.

 Pobol y Cwm: 2007–2014

 Roberts returned to Pobol y Cwm in 2007 to play the role of Kevin Powell.
 He remained in this role as one of the main characters until 2014.
-He also guest-appeared on the show from 2015 to 2019.

-Radio

-He presented his own radio show on radio cymru in 2019 and 2020.